-This course is designed as an advanced consideration of theories of substance use disorders from a bio-psycho-social perspective.
-We will be reading and discussing ideas about how processes interact to produce dependence on and abuse of psychoactive substances.
+This course is designed as an advanced consideration of theories about why people develop Substance Use Disorders from a bio-psycho-social perspective.
+We will be reading and discussing ideas about how processes interact to produce misuse of psychoactive substances.
 The class format will be seminar style.
 There will be weekly readings, reaction papers and group discussions.
-The prerequisites for this course are 1) admission to the graduate program and 2) Drugs and Behavior (Psych 245) or an equivalent learning experience that will allow a student to pass a test of basic drug knowledge before the course begins.
+The prerequisites for this course are Drugs and Behavior (Psych 245) or the equivalent, and admission to the graduate program.